pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 The overall procedure is as follows:

 1. Build the environment and prepare the tools
+2. Perform full data migration.
+The process is as follows:
+   1. Use Dumpling to export data from OP TiDB to Amazon S3.
-2. Perform full data migration: OP TiDB (Dumpling) --> Amazon S3 --> (Import) TiDB Cloud
+   2. Import from Amazon S3 to TiDB Cloud.
-3. Perform incremental data replication: OP TiDB --> TiCDC --> TiDB Cloud
+3. Perform incremental data replication by using TiCDC.
 4. Verify the migrated data

 ## Prerequisites